Welcome back to the Clean Water Made Easy Podcast! On today’s episode, I discuss the importance and how-to of Well Water Testing.

 In this podcast series I give easy-to-follow tips and information all about well systems, well water quality, well water treatment systems, and how to improve quality of your well water.
-In this podcast, we’re going over well water testing, well water testing.
-Basically, reasons why you should test your well water periodically, What to test for, How often should I test my well water, When to use a certified lab versus doing it yourself, and a test you can do yourself today at home without any test kit and get the basic idea of one of the parameters of your water.
+In this podcast, we’re going over well water testing.
+Basically, reasons why you should test your well water periodically, what to test for, how often should I test my well water, when to use a certified lab versus doing it yourself, and a test you can do yourself today at home without any test kit and get the basic idea of one of the parameters of your water.

 Download Free Guide on Well Water Testing

 Now, some of these is a little technical but if you want I have a free guide that I created to go along with today’s podcast.
 It’s our complete guide to well water testing and I’m offering it free.
 If you want you can get it by texting the word “watertest” all one word, watertest, to 44222 and then we’ll get it going to you.
 Or if you want you can download it, go to website cleanwaterstore.com/podcast and this is episode 3 so just go to episode 3 and you can get the guide that way too.
 In the guide I showed some sample water test reports, what to test for based on your needs and goals and situation ,and also some easy-to-follow charts and resource on water testing.

 Now there are really a large number of well water test kits and water testing labs available for the home water well owner, just really good.
 They’re getting better, cheaper, and more accurate and there’s a proliferation of well certified tests too.
 You can get certified labs in all states and so these tests make it relatively inexpensive for you to test the water yourself, the test kits or you can have your water tested at a lab.